vuldb/cyber_threat_intelligence/campaigns/DDoS/README.md

 ## Actors

-These _actors_ are associated with DDoS Ukraine or other actors linked to the campaign.
+These _actors_ are associated with DDoS or other actors linked to the campaign.

 ID | Actor | Confidence
 -- | ----- | ----------